Breakthrough-Energy/docs/source/dev/contribution_guidelines.md

 Provide a short form of the PR guideline

 ### How to install
+#### System requirements
+There are many options when it comes to python environments, but we follow a few general guidelines.
+The most important is having a virtual environment for each project, which can be created manually or managed with pipenv.
+Currently we support python 3.7 or greater.
+Another tool to consider is [pyenv](https://github.com/pyenv/pyenv) which, especially on Mac OS/Linux, allows creating a user level python installation that is isolated from the system packages.
+The best way to set this up from scratch is to use the automatic installer, then install the version of python you want to use for creating virtual environments and follow their guide for shell customization, which is needed to use pyenv by default.

 #### Pipenv
 When there is a Pipfile in the repository, dependencies can be installed using [pipenv](https://github.com/pypa/pipenv) by running `pipenv install` in that directory.